avicens/cancer_genes_selection/README.md

 # Molecular Adaption of Cancer Genes
 ## Description
-In this repository I describe the workflow followed to process and analyze the data of the study "Selective constraints driving the Germinal Evolution of Cancer Genes in Mammals" *(manuscript in preparation)*.
+In this repository I describe the workflow followed to process and analyze the data of the study "Positive selection of Cancer Associated Genes in Mammals" *(manuscript in preparation)*.

 ## Repository content
 The repository contains the scripts written to perform the computational tasks of this study, as well as the input files required as input in some steps.